nsisodiya/my-ts-mathlib/README.md

 - [x] Vscode should show error if we send incorrect data to function.
 - [ ] npm run start should fail on providing incorrect type.
 - [ ] npm run build should fail on providing incorrect type.
-- [ ] calCircileArea should not be included in bundle
+- [ ] calCircleArea should not be included in bundle

 Browser env with CRA + TypeScript